fllorden/Cyclistic-business-case-2021/README.md

 In this phase, queries were created to uncover trends that were highlighted in the data visualizations.

 Step 5 - Share:
-Visualisations were created using Tableau.
-Published [here](https://public.tableau.com/views/FedericoLlorden/Sheet1?:language=es-ES&:display_count=n&:origin=viz_share_link) and included in the powerpoint presentation.
+Visualizations were created using Tableau.
+Published [here](https://public.tableau.com/views/FedericoLlorden/Sheet1?:language=es-ES&:display_count=n&:origin=viz_share_link) and included in the PowerPoint presentation.

 Step 6 - Act:
-A powerpoint presentation was compiled - Cyclistic - Annual Members vs Casual Riders.pptx.
+A PowerPoint presentation was compiled - Cyclistic - Annual Members vs Casual Riders.pptx.